 You may experience many different kinds of weather in July and August.
 Expect very hot temperatures, especially in the afternoon.
 If storms come in, lots of rain can fall and the temperatures will cool dramatically.
 See the gear list further down for specific recommendations on what to bring.

 Capturing daytime lightning requires a lightning trigger that is specific to your camera.
 The trigger is not needed for shooting lightning at dusk or at night.
 With lightning triggers, you get what you pay for.
 Cheap triggers will almost always deliver poor results.
 Please see our recommendations in the Gear Section below.

-Since we will be finishing late on Day 5, we recommend you book lodging in Tucson for all 5 nights of the workshop.
+Since we will be finishing late on Day 4, we recommend you book lodging in Tucson for that night with Day 5 being the departure day.
 Lodging is not included in the workshop fee, giving you the flexibility to stay where you want.

-- 5-Day Intensive Photo Workshop with 2 Pro Instructors.
+- 4-Day Intensive Photo Workshop with 2 Pro Instructors.

 - All ground transportation and photography guiding.